-The Minneapolis Neighborhood Revitalization Program Policy Board's capital assets on December 31, 2007, totaled \$17,953 (net of accumulated depreciation).
+The Minneapolis Neighborhood Revitalization Program Policy Board's capital assets on December 31, 2008, totaled \$9,762 (net of accumulated depreciation).
 This investment in capital assets consists solely of equipment.
-The Policy Board's investment in capital assets decreased \$1,083, which represents the net result of acquisitions and depreciation expense for the year.
-There were computer acquisitions for 2007, and some older, obsolete items were written off.
+The Policy Board's investment in capital assets decreased \$8,191, which represents depreciation expense for the year.